School's Governor Report and Core Offer

 Children with specific needs may have additional members of staff to help them access the school, Curriculum and after school curricular clubs.
 Extra-curricular activities are available and fully accessible to children with SEND, and pupils are actively encouraged to access the enrichment they offer; the School will make additional arrangements if necessary.
 Pupils with SEND may be represented on both the School Council and the School’s Chaplaincy Team.
-The School has a breakfast and after-school club run by an independent company and this is also accessible to children with SEND.
+The School has a breakfast and after-school club and this is accessible to all children.
 As part of the School’s inclusive curriculum, all school visits (including the Y6 residential visit) are available to all pupils, with extra provision for pupils with SEND if necessary.

-A qualified SENCO is currently employed for 1 day per week to work in close liaison with support staff and with some pupils who have special educational needs and/or disabilities.
+The Head teacher is also the SENCO and works in close liaison with support staff and with the pupils who have special educational needs and/or disabilities.
 The SENCO, teaching and auxiliary staff receive on-going training in all areas of SEND as their caseload requires as part of continual professional development (CPD).

 A Provision map is in place for intervention across the school.
 Additional time or access arrangements are applied for so that pupils with SEND can access Key Stage 2 tests, and in some cases external professionals may be commissioned by the School to train staff or support pupils with specific needs or do lead more specialised assessment e.g. Behaviour Support Advisor, Educational Psychologist.
 This is in addition to support gained through referrals e.g. to the Advisory Teaching Service.